Frequently asked questions

 You won’t receive anything from us until we have confirmation of your results.
 Please ensure that you submit your application for accommodation as soon as possible because the date you apply is taken into consideration when allocating you a room.

-We’re automatically informed when you change your offer status.
+We’re automatically informed when you change your offer status, for example from 'insurance' to 'first choice'.

 We’re committed to supporting our students who have been in care at any time.
 You may require accommodation throughout the whole calendar year.
 We can assist you in finding a suitable place to live, so please contact us to discuss your specific needs.

 We have some specifically adapted accommodation.
 If you have specific accommodation needs or requirements you should state these when you apply online for accommodation.
+If you have a physical disability, we may ask you to complete a short questionnaire to assist us in finding you a suitable room.
 If you require single sex accommodation, make your preferences clear when you apply.

 First semester study students

 We have a limited supply of non-standard course accommodation if you’re only undertaking first semester study.
-Students will be allocated a room in Devonshire Courtyard.
 When you apply online for accommodation, choose ‘non-standard course student’ as your student type.
 We can also give you help and advice in seeking private sector accommodation.

 The international student support team runs an airport pick-up service from Manchester Airport as part of their meet-and-greet service during September and January of each academic year.
 Airport pick-up dates and schedules will be updated and posted on the international student support website.

 We strongly encourage you to apply online for accommodation in advance of your arrival.
-Students from some countries may need to self-isolate for 14 days on arrival in the UK.
+Students from some countries may need to self-isolate for 10 days on arrival in the UK.
 Please check the UK Government information before you travel.
-If possible, you should arrive in Sheffield to start term from 28 September 2020.
-Students who are required to self-isolate should arrive before 5 October 2020 and can engage in online learning, in the UK, during quarantine up to 19 October 2020.
+Please contact firstname.lastname@example.org if you require further assistance with quarantine/arrival.

 Support for International Students